peakshift/bitcoin-ux/payments/_intro.md

 ## Inputing the amount to send

+- bitcoin — standard
+- sats — deeper knowledge about bitcoin denominations
+- local currency — more familiar, if something is priced in their local currency, typical for a purchase

+Payment links and QR Codes can contain an amount —when they do, once scanned, or pasted

 Depending on their familiarity with bitcoin, your users may have a preference to transact with a bitcoin denomination as the standard in the application, or another preferred currency.
-Read more about [Units, symbols and amount display](https://deploy-preview-63--sad-borg-390916.netlify.app/guide/payments/units-and-symbols/).

-Allowing the amount to be inputed in different bitcoin denominations, or the user's prefered currency should be readily available.
+Allowing the amount to be inputed in different bitcoin denominations, or the user's preferred currency should be readily available.

-There may be cases where a specific amount of bitcoin needs to be sent for a payment — in such scenario having the option to enter a bitcoin or satoshi amount would be needed.

-Another scenario is that the user wants to send an amount in their local or other currency — and have that converted to bitcoin by the application.
+Read more about changing units contextually on [Units, symbols and amount display](https://deploy-preview-63--sad-borg-390916.netlify.app/guide/payments/units-and-symbols/).

 ### Dos